-Wander down to the waterfront along Argyle Street about one block to Pigeon Whole Bakers where you can pick up a croissant or donut that will have you going back the next day for another round!
+Wander down to the waterfront along Argyle Street about one block to Pigeon Whole Bakers where you can pick up a croissant or doughnut that will have you going back the next day for another round!
 Take the box of bakery goodies down to the waterfront where you can walk around and look at the old buildings and sculptures.

 At night time

-Following recommendations, the first night I walked up Elizabeth Street to the intimate wine bar Sonny Hobart The second night (a Friday night) I went to Pablos Cocktails and Dreams live music bar to hear Billy Whitton play some of the best blues music I have heard in a while.
+Following recommendations, the first night I walked up Elizabeth Street to the intimate wine bar, Sonny Hobart the second night (a Friday night) I went to Pablos Cocktails and Dreams live music bar to hear Billy Whitton play some of the best blues music I have heard in a while.